 If you go further to the south-west, you can roam the Hochpuster Valley, which in parts already lies in Italy.
 The charming old town of Lienz proves this with its Mediterranean flair.
 100 years ago a war took place in the mountains, on the Carnic mountain path.
 The 150 kilometres of hiking paths between Sillian and Arnoldsstein still bear witness to that today and they can be explored in stages from eight to eleven days.

-At the moment there are no hiking badges available in East Tyrol.
+At the moment there are no hiking badges available in Osttirol.

 Get in touch with us to add the hiking badges.

-Where to go in East Tyrol?
+Where to go in Osttirol?
 Here are the top locations:

-Here in East Tyrol is where it's all happening!
+Here in Osttirol is where it's all happening!